spryker/spryker-docs/docs/scos/user/features/202108.0/order-management-feature-overview/invoice-generation-overview.md

 {% endinfo_block %}

 By default, the invoice can be generated only for the whole order (not for individual order items) and only once.
 However, on the project level, you can set up a configuration that forces the repeated invoice generation by running a console command.
-See [HowTo - Emailing Invoices Using BCC](/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/howto-emailing-invoices-using-bcc.html)  for details.
+For details, see [HowTo - Emailing Invoices Using BCC](/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/howto-emailing-invoices-using-bcc.html).

 ## Invoice template